 No products in the cart.

-According to a recent Zagat survey, noise was the number two complaint among diners.
+According to a 2015 Zagat survey, restaurant noise was the number two complaint among diners.
 This is right after bad service being the number one complaint.
 Consumer Reports survey of almost 50,000 readers also reported that one in every four dining experiences warranted a noise complaint.

 Conversation is one of the most important things lost when noise becomes a problem.
 Restaurant Briefing reported that on average, customers have noted noise levels of 80 decibels or higher in restaurants.
 Noises that go above 60 decibels (the average level of two people chatting) can disrupt conversation and make it harder to enjoy your meal.